UniFormal/uniformal.github.io/doc/api/checking/index.md

 In general, whenever a constant `c : T [= d]` is parsed, the solver will check the following judgments:
 * `Inh T`
 * `d :<= T`

+The classes corresponding to these judgements and the tactics used to check them are describes [here](judgements.html).